Violent Crime Control and Law Enforcement Act

-Origins
+Legislative history

 During the 1992 presidential campaign, Bill Clinton sought to reposition the Democratic Party, which had previously been attacked as "soft on crime," as an advocate for "get-tough" policing strategies as well as investing in community policing.
 Federal funding for additional police and community policing were both priorities of the Democratic Leadership Council, of which Clinton was a member.
 In an announcement that the New York Times described as "a page from the Republican playbook," Clinton said on July 23, 1992:We cannot take our country back until we take our neighborhoods back.
 Four years ago this crime issue was used to divide America.
 I want to use it to unite America.
 I want to be tough on crime and good for civil rights.
 You can't have civil justice without order and safety.Clinton's platform, Putting People First, proposed to:Fight crime by putting 100,000 new police officers on the streets.
 We will create a National Police Corps and offer unemployed veterans and active military personnel a chance to become law enforcement officers at home.
-We will also expand community policing, fund more drug treatment, and establish community boot camps to discipline first-time non-violent offenders.The 135,000-member National Association of Police Officers endorsed Clinton for president in August 1992.
+We will also expand community policing, fund more drug treatment, and establish community boot camps to discipline first-time non-violent offenders.Liberal Democrats opposed the law because they were very concerned about the mandatory minimum sentences, especially since the law added the three-strikes rule, which meant a life sentence for criminals who were convicted of three violent or drug crimes, pointing out that this would lead to an increase in the prison population, especially in mass prisons, as this would lead to overcrowding.
+On the other hand, the negative effects that the law produced when it eliminated the Pell grants for prisoners, as this move was met with strong opposition from Democrats, who argued that education is a tool for rehabilitation, and that eliminating these grants would reduce educational opportunities for prisoners, which would reduce their chances of rehabilitation and reintegration into society again after imprisonment.